Petrie/opentelemetry.io/content/en/status.md

   - OpenTelemetry Logging is currently under active development.
   - The [logs data model][] is released as part of the OpenTelemetry Protocol.
-  - Log processing for many data formats has been added to the Collector, thanks to the donation of Stanza to the the OpenTelemetry project.
+  - Log processing for many data formats has been added to the Collector, thanks to the donation of Stanza to the OpenTelemetry project.
   - Log appenders are currently under develop in many languages.
 Log appenders allow OpenTelemetry tracing data, such as trace and span IDs, to be appended to existing logging systems.